Connecting Interns with DCNP Members

-This program helps develop a local leadership pipeline while also building the capacity of participating nonprofit organizations!
+Through this partnership, we can develop a local leadership pipeline while building the capacity of participating DCNP-member organizations!

-- DCNP-members can apply to participate in the internship program each fall and spring.
-The application is sent via our e-newsletter to all current DCNP members.
+- DCNP-members can apply to participate in the Internship Program each fall and spring.
+The application is sent in our e-newsletter to all current DCNP members.

 - Participants are selected to match the number of students that are recruited.